rancherfederal/carbide-docs/docs/registry-docs/harbor-registry.md

 3. Select Replications > New Replication Rule.

 4. Name your replication rule and select `Pull-based`.
 Set `Source registry` to the registry endpoint you just configured.
 Set the rest of the rule to your desired configuration.
-See the [Harbor documentation](https://goharbor.io/docs/2.2.0/administration/configuring-replication/create-replication-rules/) for additional information.
+See the [Harbor documentation](https://goharbor.io/docs/2.2.0/administration/configuring-replication/create-replication-rules/) for additional information on replication rules.

+> **Warning:** We recommend setting replication rules to narrow down the scope of your sync.
+The Carbide registry contains many TBs of data, and complete replication would consume considerable resources.

 ![Replication Rule](/img/ReplicationRule.png)